kai-jacobsen/kb-documentation/02_getting-started/intro.md

 7. Setup inline editing for both input fields

 The whole process will take approx. 15 minutes.
-Screenshots are from a vanillay WordPress instance with a Twentyfifteen child theme.
+Screenshots are from a vanilla WordPress 4.3 instance with a Twentyfifteen child theme.
 No further plugins are active.